 The excitement of archaeology and the latest in Bible scholarship since 1975.

 BAS’s flagship publication is Biblical Archaeology Review.
 BAR is the only magazine that connects the academic study of archaeology to a broad general audience eager to understand the world of the Bible.
-Covering both the Old and New Testaments, BAR presents the latest discoveries and controversies in archaeology with breathtaking photography and informative maps and diagrams.
+Covering both the Hebrew Bible and New Testament, BAR presents the latest discoveries and controversies in archaeology with breathtaking photography and informative maps and diagrams.
 BAR’s writers are the top scholars, the leading researchers, the world-renowned experts.
 BAR is the only nonsectarian forum for the discussion of biblical archaeology.

 BAS produced two other publications, Bible Review from 1985–2005, and Archaeology Odyssey from 1998–2006.
 The complete editorial contents of all three magazines are available in the BAS Library for individual users and for institutions.
 Both of these resources also include the text of four highly-acclaimed books: Aspects of Monotheism, Feminist Approaches to the Bible, The Rise of Ancient Israel, and The Search for Jesus.

 BAR’s annual volunteer dig guide to archaeological excavations in the Middle East and the Classical world is the only resource of its kind.
 That guide has now evolved into its section of our Web site: Find a Dig.